intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 - A scalable way to capture the performance of multiple (potentially thousands of) endpoints.
-- The need for an accompanying set of tools to analyze the data.
-- A transparent model for giving the different actors on the network connection an incentive to share the performance data they collect.
+- The data exchange format should prevent data manipulation, so that the different participants won't be able to game the mechanisms.
 - Preservation of end-user privacy.
-In particular, federated learning approaches, where no centralized entity has the access to the whole picture, should be preferred.
+In particular, federated learning approaches should be preferred so no centralized entity has the access to the whole picture.
-- The data exchange format should include precautions against data manipulations, so that the different actors won't be tempted to game the mechanism.
+- A transparent model for giving the different actors on a network connection an incentive to share the performance data they collect.
+- An accompanying set of tools to analyze the data is needed as well.

 ### Separation of Concerns

-Commonly, there's a tight coupling between

-1. collecting performance metrics,
-2. interpreting those metrics and
-3. and acting upon the intrepretation of the metrics.

-Unfortunately, such model is not the best for successfully exchanging cross-layer data:
+Commonly, there's a tight coupling between collecting performance metrics, interpreting those metrics, and and acting upon the interpretation.
+Unfortunately, such model is not the best for successfully exchanging cross-layer data as:

-- The actors that have the ability to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.
+- Actors that are able to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.
-- The actors that have the context and the computational/storage capacity for the interpretation do not necessarily have the abilty to control the behavior of network / application.
+- The actors that have the context and the computational/storage capacity to interpret metrics do not necessarily have the ability to control the behavior of network / application.
-- The actors that can control the behavior of network / application typically do not have access to the data.
+- The actors that can control the behavior of networks and/or applications typically do not have access to complete measurement data.

 The participants agreed that it is important to separate the above three aspects, so that:

-- The different actors that have the data but not the ability to interpret / act upon should publish their measured data.
+- The different actors that have the data but not the ability to interpret and/or act upon it should publish their measured data.
-- The actors that have the expertise in interpreting and synthesizing the performance data will be able to publish the results of any interpretation.
+- The actors that have the expertise in interpreting and synthesizing performance data should publish the results of their interpretations.

 ### Security and Privacy Considerations